 With all of the advanced medical care available today, kangaroo care might seem surprisingly simplistic.
 So why does it work?

-In fact, Anderson says the newest research shows that less intervention is more beneficial.
+In fact, Anderson said the newest research shows that less intervention is more beneficial.
 “When babies are not medically challenged, we get those newborns skin-to-skin immediately.
 Even those babies that have challenges are put skin-to-skin as soon as medically possible.”

-Even when babies must be delivered by cesarean section, the team at MU Women’s and Children’s strives to keep baby and mom together if at all possible.
+Even when babies must be delivered by cesarean section, the team at MU Women’s and Children’s Hospital strives to keep baby and mom together if at all possible.
 If the baby is stable, the average is less than 10 minutes from the baby’s birth to having skin-to-skin contact with mom or dad.

 Trust your instincts